In this recipe

 - Add the spice mix and stir well.

-- Drain pasta.
-Add it to the sauce and mix well.
-Pour in 100g more pasta water to make the sauce smoother.
-Don’t worry, the pasta absorbs it quickly!
+- Drain the pasta and add it to the sauce, mixing well.
+Pour in the remaining pasta water to make the sauce smoother.
+If it looks too thin at first, don’t worry — the pasta will absorb it quickly.

 - Add the grated cheese in several steps.
 Stir constantly.
 Add a little, mix, wait until it melts, then add more.